 If you got the book via Leanpub, you'll also get a 100% refund due to their unconditional happiness guarantee.
 Read more about it here.
 Please contact Leanpub.

 Please drop me an e-mail and tell me your story.
+I will send you a copy for free.

 Ask your trader to search for one of these ISBN numbers: